 Our repeat prescriptions are computerised and each time you receive your repeat prescription you will also receive a tear-off list of all your repeat medication.

 To reorder your medication return this list either by post or by handing in to reception (or put in our repeat prescription box) the next time you require your repeat prescription.
 Please tick the items that you require.
-You can also order your medication on-line via this website (click on the 'order your repeat prescriptions' box).
-How_to_order_your_prescrptions_online.doc Signed prescriptions can be collected Monday - Friday between 0930 - 18.30.
+You can also order your medication via SystmOnline (click above link to log in).
+Signed prescriptions can be collected Monday - Friday between 0930 - 18.30.

 We ask that you give us at least two working days to prepare your prescription (up to 3 days if changes/additions are requested).
 Requests made on Friday will normally be ready by Tuesday.
 If you require a prescription urgently, please let the receptionist know and we will do our best to get it ready for you.
 Repeat prescriptions can be posted to you if you enclose a stamped-addressed envelope with your request.